-Despite the convulsive days that people and markets are currently going through, we have good news, 45.12% of the world’s population owns a smartphone.
+Despite the convulsive days that people and markets are currently going through, we have good news.
+45.12% of the world’s population owns a smartphone.
 This translates into 3.5 million smartphone users across the world that keep downloading and using apps.
 Moreover, app usage and smartphone penetration are still growing at a steady rate, without any signs of slowing down in the near future.
 In fact, according to eMarketer, worldwide mobile ad spending will hit $402 billion in 2023.
+That’s why publishers shouldn’t miss the opportunity.

-That the average number of apps used continues to increase is excellent news because app users visit, on average, 3 times more pages per session than mobile web users.
-This means that the engagement rate is higher in-app compared to mobile web, mainly because the mobile app user experience is superior to mobile web for content, as well as for advertising.
-In fact, eMarketer predicts this year 85% of mobile ad dollars will be spent on mobile in-app inventory and many US media buyers are already shifting their spend.
+That the average number of apps used continues to increase is excellent news.
+App users visit, on average, 3 times more pages per session than mobile web users.
+This means that the engagement rate is higher in-app compared to web.
+Mainly because the app user experience is superior to mobile web for content, as well as for advertising.
+In fact, eMarketer predicts this year 85% of mobile ad dollars will be spent on in-app inventory and many US media buyers are already shifting their spend.

 In the US, the average American checks their phone every 12 minutes, 10% of people do it once every four minutes and 90% of mobile time is spent on apps.
 These are powerful reasons for the in-app advertising activity to keep growing, reaching $77 billion in the US over the past year, as estimated by eMarketer.